Srijal97/Personal-Website/_projects/2020_rezoom.md

     The motor driver board we developed.
 </div>

 We also had to develop the 24V/15A power supply used to power this system.
-That was a whole another adventure!
+This was a whole another adventure!
 I blew more MOSFETs than I could count!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">